whennemuth/kuali-cloudformation/notes/ecs-cluster.md

    Technically, the stack was updated with both changes.
 The EC2 instance now has a new security group and a new subset of metadata that instructs what to do when the EC2 instance is "initialized".
 Initialization is not something a stack update concerns itself with, only the metadata the initialization consumes when it happens.
 You still have to explicitly invoke those new metadata instructions - this is beyond the stack update itself.

    <u>REMEDY</u>:
    Part of defining the EC2 instance includes mechanisms for ensuring that it is modified in place whenever changes to the cloud formation stack on which it is based are made.
-EC2 instances that are based of the Amazon Linux AMI come with a library of python [helper scripts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-helper-scripts-reference.html) in the bin directory that can be used, among other things, to perform and automate these updates.
+EC2 instances that are based of the Amazon ECS-Optimized Amazon Linux AMI come with a library of python [helper scripts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-helper-scripts-reference.html) in the bin directory that can be used, among other things, to perform and automate these updates.
    So, in order to get the awscli.conf file from the example refreshed after a stack update you have the following options:

    1. MANUALLY: